An epicurean adventure to: India

 Do the prep

-- Chop the onion in small pieces.
+- Dice the onion quite finely, roughly 1cm pieces.

 Assembling the Pasanda

-- Bake for 40 minutes.
+- Bake for 40 minutes in the preheated oven.

 Please keep in mind that the nutritional information provided below is calculated by a third party and we cannot guarantee the accuracy.
 We try our best to give you the most accurate information, but we do not take responsibility for errors that may be present.
 Also, the nutritional value of the recipe may change depending on the exact brands and products used.
 We recommend that you consult with a qualified healthcare professional or registered dietitian for personalised advice on your dietary needs.